Groups List: D

 Dissociative Identity Disorder.
 More commonly known by its old name Multiple Personality Disorder (MPD).

 Divett, Hamish.
 Hamish Divett was the pastor of the Christian City Church which invited Rodney Howard-Browne to New Zealand on RHB's first visit in early/mid 1990s.
 Hamish Divett publicly admitted that he had problems with a number of RHB's emphases.
+He is reported to have endorsed an Auckland 1998 Benny Hinn healing crusade.
 Mr Divett has a degree in psychology.
 (FYI listing.)

 Diwali.
 Hindu celebration, the Festival of Lights.
 Also called Deepavali (literally "Row of Lamps").
 It falls in October or November depending on the phase of the moon.